-i.
+iv.
 Estimated Funding

-EERE expects to make approximately \$10,000,000 of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 6-10 awards under this FOA.
-It is estimated that individual awards may vary between \$1,000,000 and \$1,500,000 DOE Share.
+EERE expects to make approximately \$39,000,000 in Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making up to 31 awards under this FOA.
+EERE may issue one, multiple, or no awards.
+Individual awards may vary between \$1,000,000 and \$2,500,000.